aer0ss/aerofs/docs/engineering/requirements/eyja.md

 `Conversation` A set of messages between multiple people.
 There are several types of conversations:

-* `Group Conversation` A conversation between two or more people.
+* `Channel` A conversation between multiple people.
+Channels:
+	* Channels must have a name, given by the user.
+	* Channels can be either public or private.
+	* Members can be added, or removed. e.g. 'Marketing'

-* `Direct Conversation` A conversation between two people.
+* `Direct Conversation` A conversation between multiple people with the following properties:
+	* Direct Conversations have a immutable name. 	* Direct Conversations are private.
+	* Members cannot be added or removed. e.g. 'Tyrion, Ned, Sansa'

+* `1:1 Conversation` A Direct Conversation with only two people.
+Name for conversation is the first name of the other person talking.
+e.g. 'Jaime Lannister'
 * `File Conversation` A conversation around a file.

-`Conversation Subfolder` A 'folder' that is below a group conversation or a direct conversation, and that may contain files and subfolders.
+`Conversation Subfolder` A folder that is below a channel or a direct conversation, and that may contain files and other conversation subfolders.
 It does not have any conversation associated with it.

-`Named Group Conversation` A conversation with a given name.
-e.g. 'Marketing'

-`Unnamed Group Conversation` A conversation without a given name. e.g. 'Tyrion, Ned, Sansa'

 `Conversation Member` A user that has joined a conversation.

 `Conversation Message` Words from a member.

-`File Update Message` Events about files in a conversation. e.g.: file updated, file deleted, file created.
+`File Update Message` Events about files in a conversation. e.g.: 'file updated', 'file deleted', 'file created'.

 `Eyja Desktop` The desktop version of Eyja, which includes file sync and share.